-Several monumental blocks and stone fragments inscribed in Hieroglyphic Luwian have been found in the vicinity of Samsat.
-Largest piece is a badly preserved basalt stele (SAMSAT 1) with a broken top.
-It had been first noted in 1883 lying somewhere between the village of Samsat and the nearby höyük and had been moved to the city of Adıyaman sometime in the 1960s.
+One of the largest inscribed fragments is a heavily eroded basalt stele with a broken top.
+It was first noted in 1883 lying somewhere between the Samsat village and the mound and had been moved to the city of Adıyaman sometime in the 1960s.
 It is about 2 meters high (including the tenon), 61 cm wide and 40 cm thick.
 On the front is the relief of a ruler on which a groove has been chiseled in later ages.
-There are traces of an inscription on the two sides, best preserved on the left (B) with 9 lines, although still largely illegible.
-The back of the stele has been damaged and it is unclear whether it had been also inscribed.
-Not much could be deduced from the poorly preserved text.
-The stele is in the Adıyaman Museum.
+There are traces of an inscription (SAMSAT 1) on the two sides, best preserved on the left (B) with 9 lines, although still largely illegible.
+It is unclear whether the damaged back side of the stele was ever inscribed.
+Not much could be deduced about the content from the poorly preserved text.
+The stele is in Adıyaman Museum.

 Click on the pictures for larger images.